oscal-compass/community/MEMBERSHIP.md

 ### Member

 Members are active contributors in the community.
 They can have issues and pull requests (PRs) assigned to them.
-Members are expected to be active contributors to the community.
+Members are expected to remain active contributors to the community.

 #### Member requirements

 To become a project Member, you must meet the following requirements:

-* You have made multiple contributions to the project or community.
+* You have made **multiple contributions** to the project or community.
 Contributions may include, but are not limited to:
   * Authoring or reviewing PRs on GitHub.
   * Filing or commenting on issues on GitHub.
   * Contributing to community discussion, for example, meetings or on Slack.

-* You have been sponsored by two Maintainers.
+* You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
+  * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
+  * One of the sponsors should be from a **core** OSCAL Compass project.
+  * **In future**, when there is sufficient diversity amongst members, the following requirement may be added: Sponsors must be from multiple member companies to demonstrate integration across community.

 If you have met these expectations and wish to become an established member, you can be nominated by a contributor, or you can nominate yourself.
 To nominate a contributor or yourself:

 * Open an issue in the repository of interest detailing contributions to the project so far.
 * Ensure that the sponsors are `@mentioned` on the issue.
 * Make sure that the list of contributions included is representative of the work on the project.
+* Have your sponsoring maintainers reply confirmation of sponsorship: +1

 #### Member responsibilities and privileges